webmatze/hyperborder/README.md

 }
 ```

+Note that you can specify as many colors as you want in the `borderColors` config property.

 ### Set Border Colors To Random Colors

 In addition, you can set any color value to `'random'` (string value):